debugme/react-wars/readme.md

 # Use Steps

 * The information for each character is displayed as a row in a table
-* If you click the icon the header of the last column, a new character row is added
+* If you click the icon in the header of the last column, a new character row is added
 * You can designate whether a character is a favorite or not by toggling the heart icon in its row
 * You can designate whether a character is editable or not by toggling the lock icon in its row
  * When the lock icon is open and green, the character fields can be edited
- * When the lock icon is closed and red, any changes you have made are saved and the character cannot be changed
+ * When the lock icon is closed and red, any changes you have made are saved and the character cannot be edited
 * You can delete a character by clicking the trash can icon in its row

 # Test Steps